FrozenBurrito/pcapsecret/readme.md

 # pcapsecret v0.2

 Pcapsecret injects a secret message into a packet capture (pcap) file.
 Students use Wireshark or a similar tool to: 1) inspect an output.pcap file to find malformed packets, and 2) reconstruct the secret message by combining the last bytes of each sequential malformed packet.

+Update 10/5/24:  Use Python 3.7+ and scapy >= 2.5.0 (see requirements.txt for more information).

 ## Description